docker-archive/ucp_lab/README.md

 4. From the drop down select `Containers`

-5. On the Orca / Nodes page, click `+ Deploy Container`
+5. On the Control Plane / Containers page, click `+ Deploy Container`

 6. Provide the following inputs: